Codeyg12/Employee_Management/README.md

 - Either change budgets to be on view_departments or figure out how to add in views
 - On budget maybe break down each employee??
 - (not registered?)
+- scroll groups for too many enteries on table (i.e. the employee table, which is long)